How to Survive the Teenage Years: 6 Ways for Christian Parenting Advice

 2) Incorporate your village.

 Yes, it takes a village to raise a child and I made sure I chose mine with intention and care.
-Create a support system of people who will help speak life not just into you but also into your teen.
-There were both men and women in my teen’s life who are honorable and rooted in the Word of God.
+Create a support system of people who will help speak life not only into you but also into your teen.
+There were both men and women in my teen’s life who were honorable and rooted in the Word of God.
 They helped listen and lead her in the ways of the Lord.
-If you don’t like your village, change it, put boundaries, and ask God for your people and guidance in all matters.
+If you don’t like your village, change it, put up boundaries, and ask God to put the kind of Godly people in your life that you need.

 “Where there is no guidance, a people falls, but in an abundance of counselors there is safety.”
 (Prov.
 11:14)

-A teenager needs many avenues to which she can run in case you are not available for whatever reason.
-Make sure those avenues are secure and if need be, make changes.
+Also, a teenager may need different avenues to which she can run to in case you are not available for whatever reason.
+Make sure those avenues are Godly, safe, and healthy.
+If need be, make changes.

 3) Prepare yourself or reinvent your teen skills.

 It’s never too early to start loving your teen and learning about to be in relationship with teens.
-If you don’t know where to turn, ask the Lord for help.
+If you don’t know how, ask the Lord for help and turn to the Word of God for how treating teenagers looks like.

-Even before they hit the teen years, everything you do now will help set the foundation for when it comes.
+Remember, even before they hit the teen years, everything you do now will help set the foundation for when it comes.
 They will have to battle a lot of lies so this is necessary in setting them up early for success.
-Click here on an article called, “1o Lies The Devil Tells Teens”.
+Click here on an article called, “10 Lies The Devil Tells Teens“.
+This article is a reminder of what teens deal with on an everyday basis.
+It can help us with our compassion when it comes to dealing with the teenager in our lives.

-Talk to your kids now!
-Discipline your kids now!
-People think it’s cute when toddlers are cursing or twerking but then can’t handle it when they are a teen because what has been cultivated throughout the years start to bear fruit.
-What does that fruit look like?
+What does starting now look like?
+It may mean creating a daily habit of talking to your kids, giving them boundaries, and giving them the Word of God to back what you do.
+People think it’s cute when toddlers are cursing or twerking but then can’t handle it when they are a teen.
+Unfortunately, it has been cultivated throughout their younger years and now it’s starting to bear fruit.

 “You will recognize them by their fruits.
 Are grapes gathered from thornbushes, or figs from thistles?
 So, every healthy tree bears good fruit, but the diseased tree bears bad fruit.”
 (Matthew 7:16-17)

 You may be wondering if its too late.
-It’s not too late with the presence of God.
-He is the Restorer of time, He is a Resurrector, and the Ultimate Miracle Worker.
-The key when starting late is to be consistent and sincere.
+It’s not too late to make changes now even if your teenager doesn’t agree.
+Remember, you are called to steward your house well and that starts with making a decision and implementing change with the help of God.
+Eventually, the house will come into order as the new way of life is enforced over and over.
+He is the Restorer of time, He is the Resurrector of life, and the Ultimate Miracle Worker.
+Again, the keys when starting late are to be committed, consistent, and prayerful.

-4) Help them see the Lord’s purpose for their lives.
+4) Help them see the Lord’s will for their lives.

 Teens (honestly, not just teens) get in trouble because they have no sense of direction or purpose.
 Boredom, lack of direction, and time are a nasty recipe for unwanted behavior and consequences.
 Take them outside of their environment, especially if it’s a troubled neighborhood, and show them there’s a bigger world than they ever imagined.

 God HAS a plan for them.
-By linking arms with them to help find it, both of you can survive the teenager years.
-For more tips on how to do this, click here.
+By linking arms with your teenagers to help find it, both of you may get past learning how to survive the teenage years and start to thrive in them.
+For more tips on how to do this, click HERE: “Teenage Goal Setting: 7 Christian Parenting Tips.”

 5) Pay attention to their friends.